LRNavin/big_data/Blog_post_lab2.md

 ### Performance Analysis

 The next step is to check the how our cluster’s resources get utilized during the full dataset run.
-For this task, we used theGanglia.
+For this task, we used the Ganglia.
 Such an analysis, would also help us optimise the cost of the run, by detecting places for improvements where resources are under used.
-The above analysis tasks were performed using the graphs in Ganglia, seen in Fig- 5.

 ![Cluster Performance](https://github.com/LRNavin/big_data/blob/master/images/20ex/20ex_full.png)
 ```
-Figure 5: Cluster Performance Statistics - c4.8xlarge [20 nodes, 20 executors]
+Figure 4: Cluster Performance Statistics - c4.8xlarge [20 nodes, 20 executors]
 ```

-Some important inferences using Ganglia, from Fig- 5,
+Some important inferences using Ganglia, from Fig- 4,

-1. CPU utilization (Fig- 7a, 7b) : We see that the cluster utilizes only 70% of the CPU, but the cpu load is evenly distributed across all the 20 nodes.
+1. CPU utilization (Fig- 4a, 4b) : We see that the cluster utilizes only 70% of the CPU, but the cpu load is evenly distributed across all the 20 nodes.
 This is one place where an optimisation could be made.
 This could be improved if we increase the number of tasks that can run on each node.
-2. RAM usage (Fig- 7c) : The memory usage graph shows no anomalous behaviour.
+2. RAM usage (Fig- 4c) : The memory usage graph shows no anomalous behaviour.
 Probably, if we optimize the CPU usage, better cache and usage in RAM can be expected.
-3. Load (Fig- 7d) : A similar inference as CPU usage can be drawn here.
+3. Load (Fig- 4d) : A similar inference as CPU usage can be drawn here.
 That is, while total CPU’s capacity
     - loads/processes is 756, along the run only ̃500 loads/processes (which is 70% of the total) is utilised.

-4. Network usage (Fig- 7e) : We do not see any anomalous behaviour here, as network usage is consistently around 19GB/sec.

 Overall, we can say that optimizing CPU usage is one main point of bother and fixing that might improve cluster performance and eventually the run-time and the run-cost.
 Optimising CPU usage will also improve